sguerin13/SLA-Quote-Tool/README.md

 # SLA Quote Tool
-Made a quote tool to speed up the print-time calculation using an ANN to predict print time for the Formlabs SLA Printer using different resins.
+Made a quote tool to speed up the print-time calculation using an ANN to predict print time and pricing for the Formlabs SLA Printer using different resins.

 Also included code for generating an executable file using pyinstaller if desired.